Gorenstein cohomological dimension and stable categories for groups: Model structure and Stable categories over group rings

 where the first one follows by \cite[Theorem 1.2.10(ii)]{Hov99} and Proposition \ref{prop:WEqu}, and the second one holds by Lemma \ref{lem:hom}.

 By basic properties of cofibrant modules (see Proposition \ref{prop:cof}), for fibrant $RG$-modules $M$ and $N$, there exists an integer $r >> 0$, such that both $\Omega^r(M)$ and $\Omega^r(N)$ are cofibrant modules, and moreover, the projective dimension of $K_M$ and $K_N$ are not more than $r - 1$.
-For $M$, we have exact sequences
+For $M$, we have the following commutative diagram with exact rows